nalbert9/Deep_Reinforcement_Learning/README.md

 # Deep_Reinforcement_Learning
 This repository contains projects for Deep Reinforcement Learning, Nanodegree via [Udacity](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).
+All of the projects use simulation environments from Unity [ML-Agents](https://github.com/Unity-Technologies/ml-agents).

 ## Projects Overview

-__P0_TaxiReinforcement__: Learning
+__P0_TaxiReinforcement__: The Taxi Problem
+Train a taxi to pick up and drop off passengers.

 __P1_Navigation__: Navigation